-"There shall be no occupation beyond the 60th dwelling until confirmation has been provided that either:- 1.
+Following initial investigations, Thames Water has identified an inability of the existing FOUL WATER network infrastructure to accommodate the needs of this development proposal.
+Thames Water has contacted the developer in an attempt to agree a position for foul water networks but has been unable to do so in the time available and as such Thames Water request that the following condition be added to any planning permission.
+"The development shall not be occupied until confirmation has been provided that either:- 1.
 All foul water network upgrades required to accommodate the additional flows from the development have been completed; or- 2.
-A development and infrastructure phasing plan has been agreed with Thames Water to allow additional development to be occupied.
-Where a development and infrastructure phasing plan is agreed, no occupation of those additional dwellings shall take place other than in accordance with the agreed development and infrastructure phasing plan."
+A development and infrastructure phasing plan has been agreed with the Local Authority in consultation with Thames Water to allow development to be occupied.
+Where a development and infrastructure phasing plan is agreed, no occupation shall take place other than in accordance with the agreed development and infrastructure phasing plan."
 Reason - Network reinforcement works are likely to be required to accommodate the proposed development.
-Any reinforcement works identified will be necessary in order to avoid sewage flooding and/or potential pollution incidents. "
+Any reinforcement works identified will be necessary in order to avoid sewage flooding and/or potential pollution incidents.
+The developer can request information to support the discharge of this condition by visiting the Thames Water website at thameswater.co.uk/preplanning.
 Should the Local Planning Authority consider the above recommendation inappropriate or are unable to include it in the decision notice, it is important that the Local Planning Authority liaises with Thames Water Development Planning Department (telephone 0203 577 9998) prior to the planning application approval.